InSyncWithFoo/pyright-for-pycharm/README.md

 Go to <b>Settings</b> | <b>Tools</b> |
 <b>Pyright (Global)</b> / <b>Pyright (Project)</b> and
-set the executable path to your Pyright executable.
+set the path to your Pyright executable.
-See [the docs][7] for more information on the configurations.
+See [the docs][8] for more information on the configurations.

 Save, return to your file and start making some modifications.
 You should see Pyright annotations in a few seconds.